KyrosKrane/BuyEmAll/readme.txt

 The amount you can enter is limited by:

 * The amount of free space in your bags.
-Partial stacks are included in this calculation, but specialty bags are not (e.g. free slots in herbalism bags will be counted towards your free space regardless of what you're purchasing)
+Partial stacks are included in this calculation, as are specialty bags (e.g. free slots in herbalism bags will be only be counted towards your free space if you are buying an essence, dust, or shard)

 * The amount you can afford.